muchdogesec/stix2arango/tests/README.md

 * test 5: This tests the logic of where an update to only the `modified` property changes.
 The bundles are imported with the lowest `modifed` time first and highest `modified` time last (in time order)
 * test 6: almost identical to 5, however, the bundles are imported in reverse order with the highest `modifed` time first and lowest `modified` time last (in reverse time order)
 * test 7: makes sure default imported objects are imported correctly, and that they are not updated between updates
-* test 8: contains a bundle with 2 sets of duplicate objects (both exact copies)
+* test 8: contains a bundle with 2 sets of duplicate objects (both exact copies), so should create one object
-* test 9: similar to test 8, but now one of the duplicate object has a `modified` time change
+* test 9: similar to test 8, but now one of the duplicate object has a `modified` time change, so should create 2 objects
 * test 10: testing updates of SCOs (where no `modified` property exists)
 * test 11: testing custom SDOs (where `modified` time exists)
 * test 12: testing custom SCOs (where no `modified` property exists)